zyz314/bionemo-framework-From-NVIDIA/docs/docs/models/geneformer.md

 # Geneformer
+!!! note "Current checkpoints trained in BioNeMo1"

-NOTE: this document references performance numbers and runtime engines that are from the bionemo v1 variant of the model.
+    This document references performance numbers and runtime engines that are from the bionemo v1 variant of the model.
     These numbers will be updated in a coming release to reflect the new bionemo v2 codebase.
-The model architecture and training information will be the same, as checkpoints are converted from bionemo v1 format to v2 format, however performance benchmarks need to be updated to reflect the latest code.
-Accuracy should be the same within small epsilon since we have tests in place showing model equivalency between the two versions.
+The model architecture and training information will be the same, as checkpoints are converted from bionemo v1 format to v2 format.
+Benchmarks below are annotated with which version of bionemo generated them.
+Accuracy should be the same within a small epsilon since we have tests in place showing model equivalency between the two versions.

 ## Model Overview